jafudi/flexpair/README.md

 Some of these solutions might include collaboration and conferencing components (research yet to be completed), but it is certainly not their focus.

 We also do not intend to compete with commercial video conferencing solutions like Zoom or WebEx for two reasons.
 First, they are too big and established.
-Second, there is already [Zoom fatigue](https://www.ardaudiothek.de/ab-21/gaehn-warum-uns-videocalls-so-muede-machen/76335364) and absurd work arounds like background substitution requiring the application of energy consuming deep learning models.
+Second, there is already [Zoom fatigue](https://www.ardaudiothek.de/ab-21/gaehn-warum-uns-videocalls-so-muede-machen/76335364) and absurd workarounds like background substitution requiring the application of energy consuming deep learning models.

-Instead we focus on:
+Instead, we focus on:
 - unsurpassed audio quality and low bandwidth usage
 - zero-install on client side
-- simpler to setup than other more video focussed open source servers like Jitsi or BigBlueButton
+- simpler to set up than other more video focussed open source servers like Jitsi or BigBlueButton
 - works from free tier virtual machines upwards
 - affordable for small clubs, schools and NGOs
 - data privacy through separate VM and strong encryption
 - no metadata collection of communications
 - choice of server location and agnostic of cloud provider
-- so you can combine free VM from e.g Amazon and Google Cloud
+- so you can combine free VM from e.g. Amazon and Google Cloud
 - custom domain and customization of provisioned software
 - automated and reproducable provisioning of the environment
 - include tools for DevOps users and software testing